Home / Metros / Providence

 Looking at the 2008-2024 trajectory, Providence's overall index has stayed within 1.9 points, holding steady versus other U.S. metros.
 For the 2024 data year, goods are indexed at 97.1 and services at 148.8, meaning everyday spending in Providence is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.

-Providence category breakdown
+Providence cost breakdown

 Price Index Summary